- Privacy notice

 We send our marketing emails within the US on an opt-out basis and outside of the US, we rely on opt-in consent.

-If you have legislative access or similar legal rights in your jurisdiction with respect to your personal information, and you wish to exercise any such rights as further identified in this Privacy Notice, you can submit your request to us (i) by completing the web form available at https://www.msci.com/gdpr-external-form if you are a resident of the EU, EEA or UK or (ii) by completing the web form available at https://www.msci.com/ccpa-external-form if you are a resident of the State of California.
+If you have legislative access or similar legal rights in your jurisdiction with respect to your personal information, and you wish to exercise any such rights as further identified in this Privacy Notice, you can submit your request to us by completing the web form available at https://www.msci.com/DSR-external-form.

 Please note that a fee may be charged where laws permit.
 Please do not use these web forms to manage your subscriptions to our email groups.
 Instead, please follow the instructions below.
 Please do not use this form if you work for a current client or Vendor or prospective client or Vendor of MSCI and wish to have your business contact information updated.
 You can update that information by contacting your local MSCI representative directly.
 If you are a current MSCI employee, please use the appropriate internal resources provided.

 EU/EEA/UK/SWITZERLAND specific GDPR rights

-If your data is processed in the EU, EEA or UK, you will have the following rights under the GDPR:
+If your data is processed in the EU, EEA, UK, or Switzerland you will have the following rights under the General Data Protection Regulation (“GDPR”) (including the UK GDPR, and the Swiss Federal Act on Data Protection):

 - Right of Access/Subject Access Request: You are entitled to request confirmation that your personal information is being processed; access to your personal information; and other supplementary information that may not be included in this Privacy Notice.